Agricultural Support

 - Marketing Channels

 HDFFA curates a monthly newsletter for Central Oregon farmers and ranchers, listing upcoming events, opportunities, grants, and general information.
-Read past months’ archived editions here.
+You can sign up to receive this newsletter here.
+Read past months’ archived editions below, or click here.

 I like the “boots on the ground” trainings that HDFFA is rolling out and it is fun to attend in a farmer/rancher capacity with the eye of thinking about how these trainings can improve our food community.
 I challenge you to find one HDFFA partner (myself included) that would not benefit from improving their business skills.
 I personally believe that creating a strong food system comes from creating strong farm businesses.